Settings of Datama Compare Extension

 2.1.
 Family

-Choose from available fonts to best match your current dashboard (for now only Montserrat and Arial)
+Choose from available fonts to match your dashboard (currently Montserrat and Arial).

 2.2.
 Module Title